LordDashMe/github-contribution-stats/README.md

 ## Layout Customization

 - This features will be release soon.
-We will unlock the layout customization depending on what you like.
+We will unlock the layout customization depending on what you like :heart:.

 ## License